hichambendaoud/hichambendaoud.github.io/README.md

 ---

 ## 👋 About Me

-I’m Hicham Ben Daoud, a data analyst with a strong foundation in data science, business intelligence, and AI.
-I hold a Master’s degree in Computer Science and Complex Systems Engineering, and I’m skilled in transforming data into actionable insights.
-Through hands-on experience, I’ve developed expertise in various data tools and languages to drive efficient analysis and decision-making.
+Junior Data Analyst driven by transforming raw data into actionable insights.I hold a Master’s degree in Computer Science and Complex Systems Engineering, Skilled in data analysis, visualization, and applying machine learning and deep learning techniques.
+Proficient in leveraging cloud technologies to extract, clean, and analyze large datasets efficiently.
+Passionate about creating interactive dashboards and visualizations that empower stakeholders to make informed decisions.
+Open to collaboration and ready to take on new challenges, I leverage data and cloud technologies to drive business success.

 ---